 It is the responsibility of each employee to promptly notify the University of any changes in personnel data.
-Personal mailing addresses, telephone numbers, number and names of dependents, individuals to be contacted in the event of an emergency, educational accomplishments, payroll data and other such status reports should be accurate and current at all times.
-If any personnel data has changed, please use Workday to make those updates.
-There may be instances where additional documentation will be required to upload for those changes to be submitted and approved.
+Personal mailing addresses, telephone numbers, number and names of dependents, individuals to be contacted in the event of an emergency, educational accomplishments, and other such status reports should be accurate and current at all times.
+If any personnel data has changed, please use Workday to make any updates.